Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Trailers12k Dataset

 \section{\emph{Trailers12k} Dataset}

-\emph{Trailers12k} is a novel movie trailer dataset containing 12,000 titles, each associated with a YouTube\footnote{YouTube: \url{https://www.youtube.com/}} video trailer, as well as poster and metadata gathered from IMDb\footnote{Internet Movie Database: \url{https://www.imdb.com/}}.
+\emph{Trailers12k} is a novel movie trailer dataset containing 12,000 titles, each associated with a YouTube video trailer, as well as poster and metadata gathered from IMDb.
 The collected information for a sample trailer is illustrated in \autoref{fig:trailers12k}. \autoref{tbl:datasets} compares data provided by Trailers12k with other similar movie trailer datasets used in previous works.
-As can be noted, Trailers12k is the second dataset with more samples and the only one in which both title-trailer correspondence and video quality are manually verified.
+As can be noted, Trailers12k is the second dataset with more samples and, to the best of our knowledge, the only one in which both title-trailer correspondence and video quality are manually verified.
 Moreover, in addition to frame-level spatial representations, it provides clip-level spatio-temporal representations obtained with models pretrained on Kinetics and ImageNet-Kinetics.
 The overall compilation procedure can be outlined as follows:

 \begin{enumerate} \item A list of movie titles released between 2000 and 2019 with the top IMDb user rating was retrieved automatically. \item For each movie, an automated YouTube search was performed using the title, appending the year and the word ``trailer''.
 The top video result was downloaded. \item Titles were filtered to keep only those having at least one of the top 10 most popular IMDb genres and at least 500 user votes. \item Since in many cases the resulting trailer did not correspond to the title (it could be a remake, homonym, fan-made trailer, etc.), the trailers were manually curated.
 Specifically, we manually verified the correspondence of each title-trailer pair and replaced incorrect trailers with the best available on YouTube.
 We also replaced trailers in order to fulfill the following video quality requirements: its duration must be between 60 and 210 seconds, its resolution must be at least 480p, and it should contain the least possible advertising and spatial/temporal padding (color bars/frames). \end{enumerate}